smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 **High Risk: Forked, modified, or custom software:**

 As Chainlink is open source, independent forks and modifications may exist.
 Chainlink Labs and development teams are not involved in these and do not track or maintain visibility on them.
-Chainlink Labs is not responsible for updates, enhancements, or bug fixes for these versions, and Chainlink Labs does monitor them.
+Chainlink Labs is not responsible for updates, enhancements, or bug fixes for these versions, and Chainlink Labs does not monitor them.
 Their use might pose risks that can do harm to your project.
 Users are responsible for thoroughly vetting and validating such deployments and determining their suitability.

 ## Evaluating Data Sources and Risks